Central Montessori Academy – Toddler, Preschool and Elementary in Northwest Cincinnati

 Central Montessori Academy is affiliated with the American Montessori Society (AMS) and is on the path to accreditation.
 This affiliation with AMS shows that our program provides authentic Montessori experience and has all certified Montessori teachers.

 Arts Programs and Enhanced Student Services

-CMA is one of the rare independent Montessori schools in the Greater Cincinnati area that offers enhanced student services, such as intervention specialists, reading specialists and instruction in foreign language.
-In addition, we are committed to continuing our art and music programs, even as other schools have had to make cuts in these areas due to budget constraints.
+CMA is one of the rare independent Montessori schools in the Greater Cincinnati area that offers enhanced student services, such as intervention specialists, OT, SLP, reading specialists and instruction in foreign language.
+In addition, we are committed to continuing our art and music programs.
+Our music teacher offers piano, clarinet and voice lessons on or off site.